dpshelio/debugging-workshop/exercises/ex3_memory/README.md

 42        for (int i = 0; i < N; ++i) {
 ```

-From the output we can see that gdb has detected our memory change from `Old value = 0` to `New
+From the output we can see that `gdb` has detected our memory change from `Old value = 0` to `New
-value = 1` and this occured on line 42 inside the `initialize_squares` function.
+value = 1` and this occurred on line 42 inside the `initialize_squares` function.
 This is the loop
 where we initialize our array.
 So this is expected.
 Lets keep going...

 ```